nibbula/yew/README.md

 a C compiler and operating system headers.
 It has the disadvantage of only working on fairly specific OS versions, and making it work on something different or new, requires some work.
-This has been partially done for Linux, MacOS, FreeBSD, and Solaris.
+This has been partially done for Linux, MacOS, FreeBSD, Solaris, and Windows.
 The biggest disadvantage is that it breaks horribly with the slightest hidden change to system calls, kernels, and C libraries.
 Such changes seem to be happening continuously.